msmjnvk/TechnicalTest/README.md

 REST API to get country details of a mobile number using python FastAPI framework.

--- Api Endpoint is secured with JWT token authentication.
+* POST Api Endpoint, secured with JWT token authentication.
--- Post API.
--- Proper unit test cases are added.(pytest)
+* Unit test cases with pytest framework.

 Steps.